ballerina-platform/module-ballerina-ftp/docs/spec/spec.md

 ```
 ### 3.2.
 Initialization
 #### 3.2.1.
 Insecure Client
-A simple insecure client can be initialized by providing `ftp:FTP` as the protocol and the host and port to the `ftp:ClientConfiguration`.
+A simple insecure client can be initialized by providing `ftp:FTP` as the protocol and the host and optionally, the port
+to the `ftp:ClientConfiguration`.
 ```ballerina
 # Gets invoked during object initialization.
 #